 “The plan is that we have a regional coordinator because we have so many patients, there’s not a lot of intercommunication.
-It’s all about providing locals with local training and local support.”
+It’s all about providing locals with local training and local support," she said.

-Ms Sheehan says that the GV Health dialysis unit’s main objective is to provide the highest standard of service to as many locals as possible.
+Ms Sheehan said GV Health's dialysis unit’s main objective was to provide the highest standard of service to as many locals as possible.

-“We’re always looking at ways to increase productivity and outcomes, and the new facility will allow us to continue to provide the best treatment we possibly can.”
+“We’re always looking at ways to increase productivity and outcomes, and the new facility will allow us to continue to provide the best treatment we possibly can," she said.